Lukas Franks PI

 6

-I left Abdul’s at about ten forty-five and got into my clunker Peugeot.
+It was way past eleven when I left Abdul’s.
 My body still ached.
-It felt good to lean back and relax.
+It felt good to lean back in the car and relax.
 Lean back and think.
-So where would Luna have gone off to?
+So where would Luna go?
 On the CCTV vid she’s seen leaving The Pink Nowhere with George at 2:26 AM.
-Shorty said George disappeared in the wee hours, which had to have been after that.
+DS Dahl said George disappeared in the wee hours, which had to have been after that.
 Did she go with George to his flat, wherever that was?
 Were they together when George disappeared?
 Shorty didn’t mention anyone else, except for a sister, so I figured that at some point George and Luna had parted ways.
 Call it a hunch.
 Where would Luna, probably alone, go?
 If she knew the Organitskaya were after her, she’d aim to disappear.
-That probably meant some no-tell hotel.
-And, assuming she didn’t hop an Uber, a no-tell not too far from The Pink Nowhere.
-Within reasonable walking distance, anyway.
+And, assuming she didn’t hop an uber (everyone knew most ubers were mob run, so she’d be taking a big chance), she had to be somewhere within a reasonable walking distance of The Pink Nowhere.
+This was Redcent, so basically her options were to squat in some abandoned trashHole, crash on a couch if she knew someone, or find a hotel or flophouse, preferably a noTell, to hole up in.

-By four AM my eyes were bleary.
+By four AM I was bleary-eyed wiped-out tired.
 The next place on the list was over by the railroad tracks.
-It was a coffinHotel—a stack of prefab capsules barely bigger than a mattress.
+It was the Kranepool.
 I entered it into the Peugeot’s satNav and popped another wakeUp.
-The clunker’s auto drive kicked in.
+The auto drive kicked in.
 I waited for the benny buzz to kick in.

-By the time my clunker rolled to a stop the benny buzz had hit.
+By the time the Peugeot rolled to a stop the benny buzz had hit.
 I was feeling good.
 I got out the car.
 I looked around.
 Standard-issue railroad track ‘hood.
-One side of the street was lined with graffiti-spattered dilapidated shitholes, half of them boarded-up.
-Along the other side ran a chain-link fence with razor wire, and behind that, the coffinHotel.
-The capsules, accessible by open-grate gangway corridors, were stacked on a four level pile of steel columns and beams.
+One side of the street was lined with graffiti-spattered boarded-up brick buildings.
+Broken glass on the sidewalk.
+Along the other side, a chain-link fence with razor wire, and behind that, the Kranepool.
+It was a coffinHotel—a stack of prefab capsules barely bigger than a mattress.
+The capsules were stacked four levels high and accessible by open-grate corridors.
 The lighting was soccer stadium harsh.
 The railroad tracks ran in deep shadows behind the hotel.
-A freight train rumbled by.
+An endless freight train slowly rumbled by.

 His hand reached below the counter.

-He glared at me, but did.
+He glared at me but did.

 “Stay frozen.”
 I kept my gun pointed at his mug, went around the counter.
 “A cobra.
 Nice.”
 I picked it up.
 “Do you know how to use it?”
-Cobras are whip-like segmented stainless steel rods capable of delivering a 500 volt jolt.
-Nasty.
+I asked.

 “Fuck you.”